 Under Colorado law, complicity (being an accomplice) is participation in criminal activity with another person or persons.
-When someone helps or encourages another to commit a crime, it can lead to the same criminal charges as if they had committed the crime themselves.
+When you help or encourage another to commit a crime, it can lead to the same criminal charges as if you had committed the crime yourself.

 In this article, our Denver Colorado criminal defense lawyers will address:

 - 2. How does being an accomplice apply to criminal charges?

 - 3. What are the penalties for complicity in a criminal offense?

 - 4. Is complicity the same as conspiracy?

 - 5. What is an accessory to a crime?